cobacdavid/dtv2/README.md

 keyboard, especially for linux users ; nevertheless it should work under other platforms.

+BUT development is still in progress, the code needs testing (unit, assertions etc.)

 # Installation

 1. Copy the ` 99-drevo-tyrfing.rules` in the `/etc/udev/rules.d/`